 - a.
 Identity and quantity of each shipment of each lot of materials. - b.
 Name and location of the prime manufacturer, where different from the supplier. - c.
 Results of any test or examination performed (including those performed as required and the conclusions derived therefrom). - d.
 Individual inventory record of each material and record of reconciliation of the use of each lot of such component.
-The inventory record shall contain sufficient information to allow determination of any batch or lot of food or food product associated with the use of each component, food or food product container, and closure.
+The inventory record shall contain sufficient information to allow determination of any batch or lot of food or food product associated with the use of each component, food or food product container, and closure. - e.
+Documentation of the examination and review of labels and labeling for conformity with established specifications shall be as prescribed by the Agency. - f.
+The disposition of rejected materials.

-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 56 of 70
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 57 of 70